denten-books/plain-text/main.md

 recorder by Brush) and "Make your cherished moments will last the years" (from a 1959 Dupont advertisement for Mylar tape).
-Where the earlier materials targeted radio broadcasting and office use, by 1950s the settings depicted on personal tape recorder advertisements shift to the domestic, private space.
-The tape recorder is offered as a device to record childhood birthdays, graduations, holidays, and school performances.
-"Fun times last a lifetime," declares another advertisement from Dupont; "Record this Christmas forever!" and "When there's no second chance, record with Acetate base tape!"
-The composite photographs often show the device in use with a fairly large microphone, which upstages the recorder as the locus of family attention.
+Where the earlier materials targeted radio broadcasting and office use, by 1950s the settings depicted on personal tape recorder advertisements shift locations to spaces in the domestic, familial, and private spheres.
+The tape recorder at the time was offered as a device to record childhood birthdays, graduations, holidays, and school performances.
+"Fun times last a lifetime," declares another advertisement from Dupont.
+"Record this Christmas forever!" and "When there's no second chance, record with Acetate base tape!"
+The composite photographs often showed a device in use with a fairly large microphone, which upstages the recorder as the locus of family attention.
 Finally, the adverts suggest not just a means of preservation, but a mode of personal archiving practice.
 An advertisement for Apex circa 1963 shows a row of neatly arranged and labelled reels on a shelf, bragging "Who came up with the best way to label your tapes?"
-Another ad for Bell's Tape Transporter, circa 1959 depicts a couple in their living room, relaxing around the tape recorder and near a shelf-like piece of furniture holding a number reels.
-"Build your own library of stereo tapes," it suggests.[^ln4-dupont]
+Another ad for Bell's Tape Transporter, circa 1959, depicts a couple in their living room, relaxing around a tape recorder and near a shelf-like piece of furniture holding reels and equipment in neat wooden compartments.
+"Build your own library of stereo tapes," reads the slogan.[^ln4-dupont]

-In the play, Krapp
+In *Krapp's Last Tape*, Beckett captures the movement between institutional and personal archiving practices.
+Of course, the domestic space has always been, in some sense, an archival domain.
+The book shelf, the pantry, the wall, and the
+mantle: these are the locations where the family imposes private order, organizes its material life, and into which it secretes its memories, preserving and curating artifacts from its own pest.
+In her study of immigrant domestic interior, Svetlana Boym writes about these typically Soviet "curio cabinets, that present "at once a fragmentary biography of the inhabitant and a display of collective memory" [@boym_future_2002, 334].

+The multiplicity of Krapp's fictional selves is made logically possible by the literary and the technological device alike.
+The seeming unity of Krapp's consciousness and, indeed, the stage appearance of consciousness itself, are aided by the use of a tape-recorder.
+The device on the stage creates the illusion of Krapp's inner life; it allows the author to shift the narrative in time; it multiplies and refracts the images of the main character of the play.
+The reel-to-reel player functions both as audience and
+actor: listening and speaking, recording and transmitting.
+Ultimately, Krapp's fate is not only indexcically linked to the tape-recorder, it is created by and for this technological medium.

+Svetlana Boym in immigrant domestic interior.
-Is it still a monologue when one talks to his own images from the past?
+"Each apartment collection Is it still a monologue when one talks to his own images from the past?
 Krapp has changed.
 He no longer fully identifies

 [^ln4-dupont]: All materials in this section come from an online archive of sound recording advertisements curated by the Museum of Magnetic Sound Recording [@museum_of_magnetic_sound_recording_time_2013].

-The advertisements from this period often feature a large external microphone.

-Several dozen tape-recorders were already on the market, with the most popular brands being Ampex, Crown, Magnetophon, Magnecorder, Sony, Webcor, and Wollensak (see Appendix, Table 1).
-The multiplicity of Krapp's fictional selves is made logically possible by the literary and the technological device alike.
-The seeming unity of Krapp's consciousness and indeed, the stage appearance of consciousness itself are aided by the use of the tape-recorder.
-The device on the stage creates the illusion of Krapp's inner life; it allows the author to shift the narrative in time; it multiplies and refracts the images of the main character of the play.
-The reel-to-reel player functions both as the audience and the actor, alternatively speaking and listening, recording and transmitting.
-Ultimately, Krapp's the tape-recorder, it is created by and for this technological medium.

 But just as Krapp is created by the tape, the tape is Krapp's creation---technology itself being inextricably enmeshed in the narcissistic